Indonesia says it has detected first locally transmitted Omicron case - ExBulletin

 Indonesia, which is the fourth most populous country in the world, has suffered one of the worst coronavirus outbreaks in Asia with more than 4.2 million infections and 144,000 deaths.

-But after cases peaked in July due to the spread of the highly transmissible Delta variant, infections fell sharply in Indonesia and remained low.
+But after cases peaked in July due to the spread of the transmissible delta variant, infections fell sharply in Indonesia and remained low.

 Sources